EUTA Special Edition: EU responses to COVID-19 (Coronavirus) crisis

 International measures for certain employees living cross-border and working at home

 Although income from employment is generally taxable in one’s “home” state, employees which are active in a cross-border context (e.g. Dutch residents working in Belgium or vice-versa) are often taxed in the country in which they are economically active (the “work” state), provided that a minimum amount of the (professional) time is effectively spent in that country (specific conditions apply depending on the country in question).

 Considering the general advice of the Belgian (and foreign) authorities to telework to the largest extent possible, the period spent in the work state by these employees could significantly decrease, which could potentially limit the work state’s right to tax the professional income, or even entirely shift this right to tax to the home state of the employee concerned.
 It is thus very important to keep record of the days that the employee(s) concerned have worked from their home office, in order to assess any changes to the applicable tax regime.

 Specific agreements have been made regarding employees commuting between Belgium on the one hand, and Germany, France, Luxembourg or the Netherlands on the other hand.

 On 6 May 2020, a similar fiction is agreed upon between Belgium and Germany concerning article 15, § 1 of the Belgian-German double tax treaty for the days that an employee is working at home as a result of the COVID-19 measures taken by the Belgian and German Governments.
 Similar conditions apply.
-The agreement applies until 31 December 2020, but it is expected it will be extended as with the agreement concluded with the Netherlands.
+The agreement applies until 30 September 2021.

 Flexibility on the application of the grandfathering clause under the new interest limitation rule